-This little museum is one of the most atmospheric and fascinating in London.
-The building was the beautiful, bewitching home of architect Sir John Soane (1753–1837), which he left brimming with his vast architectural and archaeological collection, as well as intriguing personal effects and curiosities.
-The museum represents his exquisite and eccentric tastes, persuasions and proclivities.
+This museum is one of the most atmospheric and fascinating in London.
+The Georgian building was the beautiful, bewitching home of architect Sir John Soane (1753–1837), which he bequeathed to the nation through an Act of Parliament on condition that it remain untouched after his death and free to visit.
+It's brimming with Soane's vast collection of art and archaeological purchases, as well as intriguing personal effects and curiosities.
+The house-museum represents his exquisite and eccentric tastes, persuasions and proclivities.

-A famous Regency architect and professor of architecture at the Royal Academy, Soane was a country bricklayer’s son, most famous for designing the Bank of England and the Dulwich Picture Gallery.
-In his work, he drew on classical ideas picked up while on an 18th-century grand tour of Italy.
-After his marriage to the wealthy Elizabeth 'Eliza' Smith, the architect built his house-museum at No 13 Lincoln's Inn Sq, and eventually bought the one next door at No 12, which now serves as an exhibition and education space.
+A famous neoclassical architect and professor of architecture at the Royal Academy, Soane was a country bricklayer’s son, most famous for designing the old Bank of England (most of which was demolished by another architect in 1925) and the Dulwich Picture Gallery.
+His work drew on classical ideas picked up while on an 18th-century grand tour of Italy.
+In 1792, he purchased No 12 Lincoln's Inn Fields and then 15 years later bought No 13 next door, where he repurposed the stables into a museum space.

-Mobile phones must be switched off and photography is not allowed.
-Hour-long Highlights Tours (£12.50) of the house, including the private apartment and Model Room, leave at 11am Saturday and Sunday and at noon Thursday, Friday, Saturday and Saturday.
-Look out for info on the 'Soane Lates' evening candlelit tours on the website and social media accounts.
+Also look out for info on the 'Soane Lates' evening candlelit tours on the website.
 They are very popular, so arrive early to avoid the long queue.

 As Instagrammable as this place is, photography is not allowed.